 - Woman Files Wegovy Gastroparesis Lawsuit After Requiring Stomach Emptying Procedure (5/22/2024)

-Is there a weight-loss lawsuit?
+Is there a weight loss drug lawsuit?

 Ozempic is a prescription medication used for weight loss and diabetes.
 Its active ingredient, semaglutide, helps slow food leaving the stomach.
 This helps patients feel fuller longer, leading them to consume less food.
 The manufacturer of Ozempic is Novo Nordisk, one of the largest pharmaceutical companies in the world.
 They claim that Ozempic has been used safely for years to treat diabetes and obesity.

 Mounjaro is another prescription medication used to treat Type 2 diabetes.
 Patients receive Mounjaro through an injection, and it aims to improve blood sugar control.
 Eli Lilly, another large pharmaceutical company based in the U.S., manufactures this medication.
-Novo Nordisk and Eli Lilly are the named manufacturers in the weight-loss lawsuits; the plaintiff alleges that these companies failed to adequately warn of their medications’ potential side effects.
+Novo Nordisk and Eli Lilly are the named manufacturers in the weight loss lawsuits; the plaintiff alleges that these companies failed to adequately warn of their medications’ potential side effects.

-Latest weight-loss lawsuit updates
+Latest weight loss lawsuit updates

 The lawsuits against Novo Nordisk and Eli Lilly are still in their early stages.
 In August 2023, the first lawsuit involving Ozempic and Mounjaro was filed.
 At this point, summonses to Novo Nordisk and Eli Lilly were issued.
 The law firm that filed this lawsuit is investigating 400 other inquiries from clients across the U.S.